This Kind of Selfie Could Get You Arrested (No, Not Duck Face)

 So the moral of his story?
 If you’ve already done something for which you will likely be charged criminally, don’t post a selfie telling people about what you did, etc., and then NOT think that the police aren’t gonna find it.

 Social media has made the world a smaller place, and has added a new dimension for police to investigate.
+And, police are finding that using Facebook, Twitter, and other social media sites is helping them solve more crimes.

-And if you are compelled to call police to admit your illegal activity, do yourself a favor and call a Pittsburgh Criminal Lawyer before you do – you will thank me later.
+And if you are compelled to call the police to admit your illegal activity, do yourself a favor and call a Pittsburgh Criminal Lawyer before you do – you will thank me later.

 All kinds of criminal charges from fraud, theft, and domestic violence, child abuse to traffic violations, DUI charges, and drug crimes have very severe consequences with harsh penalties.
 Pennsylvania laws are quite strict for all of these serious criminal charges and do not discriminate on the basis of status and authority.
 Such serious convictions can prove to be detrimental for the rest of your life.
-All your criminal offenses are permanently put on your criminal record which are often accessible to the public.
-If these crucial details of your life happen to reach the graduate school you are applying to or if your future employers seek such information, it might cause an impending doom on your future.
-Besides, you will have to face substantial fines and a considerable jail time.
+All your criminal offenses are permanently put on your criminal record, which is often accessible to the public.
+If these crucial details of your life happen to reach the graduate school you are applying to, or if your future employers seek such information, it might cause an impending doom on your future.
+Besides, you will have to face substantial fines and considerable jail time.